• Skip to primary navigation

 Is homemade stock better?
 I'm going to give you a resounding YES!
 No time to make it, do the next best thing and purchase good quality stock.
 Watch the amount of sodium the cheaper brands are loaded with it.

-Chopping vegetables uniformly will help them finish cooking at the same time
+Dicing the vegetables the same size will help everything finish cooking at the same time!

 Why is homemade soup good for you?